bdwashbu/ScalaAsm/README.md

 ========
 #### An x86 Assembler/Linker written in Scala

-* Have you ever wanted to design your own programming language?

-* Have you ever wondered how executable files work on windows?

-* Maybe you've wanted to learn assembly/x86?
+Welcome to the premiere Scala source of all things x86_64, Portable Executable, and COFF!

-Scala x86 is a collaboration of all these concepts.
-Scala x86 can assemble x86 code and link this into a portable executable (PE) file for execution on windows 32 and 64-bit platforms.
+Scala x86 is a collection of libraries that one could write a programming language with.

+So far, we have an simple low-level assembly language written.
+It can assemble x86 code into object files and then the linker will make it into an executable for windows 32 or 64-bit platforms.

 #### Implementing x86